When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Conjunctivitis is the medical term for pinkeye, but it’s not as common in dogs as it is in humans.
 Pinkeye is an itchy inflammation of the conjunctiva, the tissue that covers the eye and lines the eyelids.

-Experts don’t see eye-to-eye on the answer to this question.
-Some believe that dogs can contract conjunctivitis from humans while others think it’s impossible.
+Can you get pink eye from a dog or can your dog get it from you?
+Experts don’t see eye-to-eye on the answer to this question (no pun intended).
+Some believe dogs can contract conjunctivitis from humans, while others think it’s impossible.
 To be safe, we suggest that you wash your hands often, especially before touching your dog, keeping your infected eye discharge away from your dog.

 If you notice your dog has a sudden occurrence of these symptoms, you should schedule an appointment with your vet.